SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: SPECTER Instrument Concept

 The load-selecting mirror can rotate on a flexure bearing positioned at its center axis, allowing the detector beams to alternately observe between the sky and calibration hardware.
 The calibration hardware includes (a) a beam-filling reference blackbody with exquisite temperature accuracy for calibrating the absolute gain of each detector channel, and (b) a frequency-tunable laser spectrometer for calibrating the passbands of the detector channels (not shown).
 An aperture stop at the primary mirror controls the incoming beam, while a secondary baffle between the load-selecting mirror and the primary mirror is used to further reduce the impact of stray light.

 To mitigate thermal systematics, the receiver cabin and its internal components, including the telescope mirrors, aperture stop, and calibration hardware, are cooled and stabilized to a common temperature.
 This approach was first demonstrated by the ARCADE 2 instrument~\cite{Singal_2011} as a strategy for significantly reducing systematics in the absolute calibration of the detectors.
 For the LFFI and PCI, the internal receiver temperature is 2.725~K to match the expected sky temperature.
-For the HFFI, the internal temperature is a much higher 20~K to account for the significantly lower CMB power (and larger dust power) at high frequencies.
+For the HFFI, the internal temperature is set to a higher 7~K to match the spectral intensity of the high frequency sky.